MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/manage_windows_dockerfile.md

 ### WORKDIR

-The `WORKDIR` instruction, sets a working directory for other Dockerfile instructions, such as `RUN`, `CMD`, and also the working directory for running instances of the container image.
+The `WORKDIR` instruction sets a working directory for other Dockerfile instructions, such as `RUN`, `CMD`, and also the working directory for running instances of the container image.

 **Format**